Tamika Scott

-Tamika Scott (born November 19, 1975) is an American singer-songwriter, actress, and ordained minister.
+Barethea Tamika Scott (born November 19, 1975) is an American singer-songwriter, actress, and ordained minister.
 She rose to fame in the early 1990s as a member of Xscape.
 Scott sang lead on the group's singles "Love on My Mind", "Who Can I Run To", and "The Arms of the One Who Loves You", the latter two which peaked in the Billboard Hot 100 and became earn platinum and gold certification by the Recording Industry Association of America.
 During the group's hiatus, Scott ventured into acting.
 She appeared in Tyler Perry's stage production Meet the Browns in 2004.

 Scott reunited with Xscape in 2017 for their The Great Xscape Tour.
 After the group downsized to a trio in 2018, performing as Xscap3.
-As a member of Xscap3, the group released an extended play Here for It (2018).
+As a member of Xscap3, the group released an extended play titled Here for It (2018).
 In 2019, Scott released her debut extended play, Family Affair.
-She also debuted her line of seasonings called Southern Fuse along with her cookbook "Table Set: A Taste of South in Your Mouth".
+She also debuted her line of seasonings called Southern Fuse, along with her cookbook Table Set: A Taste of South in Your Mouth.

-Throughout her career, Scott has sold over 9.8 million records with Xscape.
+Throughout her career, Scott has sold more than 12 million records with Xscape.
 Her work with the group has earned her several and nominations, including a Soul Train Music Award, a Black Music Honors Lifetime Achievement Award, an honorary Soul Train Lady of Soul Award.

 Early life

-Tamika Scott was born on November 19, 1975, College Park, Georgia to Gloria McFarlin, a teacher, and Randolph Scott, a pastor and former singer in the R&B group The Scott Three.
+Tamika Scott was born on November 19, 1975, in College Park, Georgia, to Gloria McFarlin, a teacher, and Randolph Scott, a pastor and former singer in the R&B group The Scott Three.
 Tamika's older sister, LaTocha Scott, is also a singer and a member of Xscape.
 At an early age, Scott was encouraged to sing in church and local talent shows.
-Scott attended to Tri-Cities High School, where she graduated from in 1993.
+She attended Tri-Cities High School, graduating in 1993.